Commit 16c6545d authored by Tom Lane's avatar Tom Lane

 <Para>

-<FileName>libpq</FileName> applications submit LISTEN
+<FileName>libpq</FileName> applications submit LISTEN commands as ordinary

 SQL queries.
 Subsequently, arrival of NOTIFY messages can be detected by